 Additional information regarding EDI vendors may be obtained from the IAIABC at: http://www.iaiabc.org

-- How will a trading partner know if the WCB has accepted or rejected an electronic FROI/ SROI filing?
+How will a trading partner know if the Board has accepted or rejected an electronic FROI/ SROI filing?

-- Will the WCB develop reports or a process to assist trading partners in monitoring performance?
+Will the Board develop reports or a process to assist trading partners in monitoring performance?

 XML will be a future consideration; however, in the first phase of implementation it will not be considered.

 What is the deadline to submit transactions on a daily basis?

 Effective March 10, 2014, the deadline to submit transactions is: